cabouman/svmbir/docs/source/theory.rst

 Theory
 ======

-Super-Voxel Model-Based Iterative Reconstruction (SVMBIR) is a fast algorithm for computing MBIR reconstructions from parallel beam tomographic data.
+Super-Voxel Model-Based Iterative Reconstruction (SVMBIR) is a fast algorithm for computing MBIR reconstructions from tomographic data.
 MBIR reconstruction works by solving the following optimization problem

 .. math::